kaleidos-ventures/taiga-resources/content/extend/importer-github.md

 thumbnail_home: "images/import-github.png"
 ---

+***Disclaimer: Some Taiga product screenshots might refer to older Taiga releases.
+When in doubt, please follow the written instructions.***

 ### How I import a project from Github?

 1. To start the importation project, you have to got to your project menu, and click on "Create Project" button.